- Yes, we do. There are two Master’s options: Thesis and Coursework.

 We will update your application and the materials received on your behalf in late January.
 In February, please log into your application profile periodically to see if your status has changed.
 Your application will be marked "complete" when all items you list in your profile are submitted online and are checked off.
 (Exception: if you listed any non-degree schools and did not upload your unofficial transcripts, we will not mark your application as complete).

 This varies from area to area within the department, and from year to year.
-Overall, the department receives more than 1000 applications and our acceptance rate is fifteen percent.
+Overall, the department receives more than 1000 applications and our acceptance rate is between fifteen and twenty percent.

 Students need to select both a primary and secondary area of interest.
 Leaving these blank may mean that your application does not get reviewed.

 The selected areas of interest are used to determine which faculty groups will review your application.
 Your application will be first reviewed by faculty in the primary area, and then in a second round, the application will be reviewed by faculty in the secondary area.

 The selected areas of interest are not binding decisions on your graduate studies, but simply indicate how your application will be routed for review.

 Each application will be reviewed by at least three faculty, with usually at least two in their primary area of interest.